hcarvalhoalves/python-package-template/README.md

 3. Build a source distribution:
 `make all`

 This would create a distribution like `dist/mypackage-2.0.tar.bz2`.
 If you don't tag the release, we use `git describe` to give it a unique version based on the latest commit hash, so it will turn out as something like `mypackage-1.1-a8c9.tar.bz2` (the last tag + unique hash).
-As a good practice, `make all` runs the test suite and aborts the build if tests don't pass.
+As a good practice, `make all` runs the test suite configured in `setup.py` and aborts building if the tests don't pass.